Are you an educator? Then you have come to the right place. See what the library can do for you!

 - Proof of current address (Proof can consist of a piece of mail addressed to the applicant, a checkbook or car insurance)

-Educators are required to additionally have a personal library card to be eligible for an Educator card.
+Educators are also required to have a personal library card to be eligible for an Educator card.

 The Educator Card is designed to help make full use of the library's resources.